seriaati/embed-fixer/README.md

 ![image](https://iili.io/2RPwDMb.png)

 > [!NOTE]
-> If the link is sent in a NSFW channel then the extracted media will be spoilered automatically.
+> If the link is sent in a NSFW channel then the extracted media will be spoilered automatically (changeable).

 ## Very Customizable